Cloyne Court Hotel

 Cloyne Court Hotel (John Galen Howard, 1904) shortly after completion, looking northeast from Le Roy Avenue.
 Also visible are Allenoke Manor (left), Beta Theta Pi chapter house (right), and a cluster of five steep-roofed Maybeck houses on Ridge Rd. and Highland Place, including Charles Keelers house & studio just above the eastern Cloyne wing. (photo: Louis L. Stein Jr. collection)

-Tim Banuelos and Linda Robinson, architectural researchers of the Cloyne Court Hotel, record that it was a development of the University Land and Improvement Company.
+Tim Banuelos and Linda Robinson, architectural researchers of the Cloyne Court Hotel, recorded that it was a development of the University Land and Improvement Company.
 Investors in the company included Phoebe Apperson Hearst, Jane K. Sather, James K. Moffitt, John Galen Howard, James M. Pierce, et al. The hotel was named after the philosopher George Berkeley, Bishop of Cloyne, and was built at the substantial cost of $80,000.

 John Galen Howard designed Cloyne Court with 32 suites made up of one to five rooms.
 An unusual design feature for that time were the separate stairways leading to each two suites, with no long hallways on the second and third floors.
 The building also boasted a unique fireproof system, whereby different sections of the house were separated by brick firewalls and automatic sliding fire-proof doors.